 A light and easy side dish, perfect to pair with your favourite grilled foods, this raw mushroom salad comes together in 10 minutes.
 Also known as mushroom carpaccio, it consists of thinly sliced mushrooms served with a citrus and olive oil dressing.
 In this recipe we are going for a cilantro lime dressing, and we top it all with some parmesan flakes.

 Raw mushroom salad is one of those less famous Italian recipes, just like roasted pepper flans or shrimp in cocktail sauce.
 I often wondered why, since it’s so easy to make and such a potential crowd pleaser.
 There is nothing difficult about this salad recipe, and it comes together in 10 minutes.
 I remember that my mom used to make raw mushroom salad in the summer when I was growing up.
-Sometimes it was too hot for hot meals, and this salad was always such a refreshing option.
+Sometimes it was too hot for warm food, and this salad was always such a refreshing option.

 The original way to make this salad is with lemon juice and parsley, a combo widely used in Italian cuisine.
 In this raw mushroom salad recipe I decided to use two close alternatives: lime and cilantro.
 This gives the salad a slight Mexican twist, but you can go ahead and use lemon and parsley instead, if you prefer.

 Like many vegetarian Italian recipes, you just need to omit the cheese to enjoy a vegan raw mushroom salad.
 Olive oil is the traditional condiment of choice in many Italian dishes, rather than butter.
 This makes it very easy to convert most vegetarian dishes into vegan ones, as often you just have to skip the cheese.

 - Cultivated mushrooms – also known as button mushrooms or champignon, they are the cheapest, most easily available mushrooms you can find.
 And for this raw mushroom salad they’re just perfect.